Caprigliola bridge collapse

 The bridge of Caprigliola was also known as the Albiano bridge, the Albiano Magra bridge or the Ponte di Albiano Magra.

 On 8 April 2020 at 10:25 am local time (8:25 UTC), the 260 m long road bridge on Italian state highway SS330 near the town of Aulla between the villages of Caprigliola and Albiano Magra near La Spezia collapsed into the Magra river.
 The traffic on the bridge was unusually light due to the coronavirus quarantine then in force, and the collapse caused only minor injuries to two truck drivers.

 There were reports that a gas pipeline had been damaged by the collapse; the pipeline was quickly isolated by Italgas.

 History

 The -year-old bridge was located on the river Magra at about 9 km south from the town of Aulla, a comune in the province of Massa and Carrara, Tuscany in central Italy.

 In late 2019, a crack on the road pavement was reported by bridge users after heavy rainfall.
 ANAS S.p.A.
 (Azienda Nazionale Autonoma delle Strade, English: National Autonomous Roads Corporation), was in charge of the maintenance of the bridge.
 After reports by drivers, ANAS carried out an inspection of the bridge, finding no anomalies or defects requiring emergency repairs.
 A crack in the road pavement was then repaired with fresh asphalt.
-As of 9 April 2020, the root cause of the bridge collapse is unknown but a small event may have triggered a more significant one, compromising the structural stability of the bridge.
+As of 9 April 2020, the root cause of the bridge collapse was unknown but a small event may have triggered a more significant one, compromising the structural stability of the bridge.